Skip to main content

 Microsoft (Outlook, Hotmail, OneDrive)

-Microsoft will not share the person's password.
+Microsoft will not share their password with you.

 Official help page →